salahmed-ctrlz/WebRTC-Video-Chat-Platform-with-E2E-Encryption/README.md

 1. **Download and Install Ngrok**

-   - Go to [ngrok.com](https://ngrok.com/), sign up (if necessary), and download the appropriate version for your OS.
+   - Visit [ngrok.com](https://ngrok.com/), sign up if necessary, and download the appropriate version for your operating system.
-   - Unzip the package and move the executable to a directory included in your system’s PATH.
+   - Unzip the package and move the `ngrok` executable to a directory in your system's PATH.

 2. **Start Ngrok**

-   With your application running locally on port 3000, open a new terminal window and execute:
+   With your application running locally on port 3000, open a new terminal window and run:

    ```bash
    ngrok http 3000